Peru is a country known far and wide for its jewel in the crown – Machu Picchu but that’s not all this country has to offer!

 Looking for hostels while backpacking Peru?
 Use the Hostelworld form below to find your best options

-My overview of backpacking Peru
+My overview of peru

 Backpacking Peru was such an incredible experience from the sunsets in Lima to being in awe of Machu Picchu.
 There is so much beauty in Peru but something unforeseeable started to happen to me while in Peru.

 The longer I was backpacking Peru, traveling started to become a chore, it was only when I walked through the Andes to get to Aguascalientes and Machu Picchu that I was recovered some of that traveling buzz.
-However, once that trip was over and I arrived in Puno it all became a chore again and was the beginning of the end for me.

 Don’t get me wrong, backpacking Peru did not put me in this mood, It’s a great country and one I would go back to, I just became mentally drained at the time.
 For that reason I started to rush my journey, wanting it to be over and in turn missed out on the rainbow mountains and a few other spots.